SHIVANIUM-GIT/SHIAVNIUM-GIT/README.md

 - 👨‍💻 All of my projects are available at [SHIVANIUM-GIT](https://github.com/SHIVANIUM-GIT)

-- 💬 Ask me about **Web developer, Stock market, Quant developer,Algo trading .**
+- 💬 Ask me about **Web developer, Stock market, Quant developer, Algo trading .**

 - 📫 How to reach me **shivrathore223@gmail.com**